All Episodes

 Thank you, sir.

-You're uh you're welcome.
+You're welcome.

-I would argue that they're more informed, and this kind of fits into what you were talking about.
+And this kind of fits into what you were talking about.

 And the first time I heard you, I knew you were instinctively, I knew you were right.

-But ever since then, over the years, my level of understanding of politics and the left in general has peeled off in layers of of deepened understanding.
+But ever since then, over the years, my level of understanding of politics and the left in general has peeled off in layers of deepened understanding.

-I mean, there was William F. Buckley, there was Goldwater, uh, there was a handful of others, but with the the move of conservatism in this country uh growing, as you cite a lot, is just is all these people over the years like myself who have listened to you and said, you know what, I think that's exactly right, and you've Just reaffirmed it over the years over and over.
+I mean, there was William F. Buckley, there was Goldwater, there was a handful of others, but with the move of conservatism in this country growing, as you cite a lot, is just all these people over the years like myself who have listened to you and said, you know what, I think that's exactly right.

 It hasn't changed.

-This country, I think, has always been conservative, but I want to thank you for all that you've done over the years.
+But I want to thank you for all that you've done over the years.

-Thanks for you said something very important.
+You said something very important.

 Same thing that you described happening to you as listening to this program happened to me.

-I grew up uh conservative.
+I grew up a conservative.

 My family was very conservative, father especially.

-I'm just a young kid trying to to make it big in the field I've chosen, which was radio.
+I'm just a young kid trying to make it big in the field I've chosen, which was radio.

-I wasn't able to tell them why I thought what I thought, because it was instinct.
+I wasn't able to tell them why I thought what I thought because it was instinct.

-I wasn't able to tell them why they were wrong, other than instinct.
+I wasn't able to tell them why they were wrong other than instinct.

-So as I began to get more and more immersed in all this and interested, I started uh reading the people I consider the godfathers of the movement.
+So as I began to get more and more immersed in all this and interested, I started reading the people I consider the godfathers of the movement.

 I talk about them all the time.

-Uh, and it was through my exposure to them that I finally found out why my instincts are what they were.
+And it was through my exposure to them that I finally found out why my instincts are what they were.

 And as I kept learning, I was then able to explain to people why I believed what I believed, not just that I believed it.

-Well, it won't work in an argument.
+That won't work in an argument.

-Uh you have to be able to explain it.
+You have to be able to explain it.

-Uh and so I just immersed myself uh in as in as much of this data as I could, and uh I still do, uh, although I read much of what I think now to reinforce.
+And so I just immersed myself in as much of this data as I could.

 I'm just kidding.